Roasted Cauliflower With Garbanzo Beans

 1 large head cauliflower, cut into florets

-1 tablespoon good quality, Extra Virgin olive oil
+1 x tablespoon good quality Extra Virgin olive oil

 1/4 cup fresh Italian Parsley